uc-cdis/gen3.org/notes/carousel-logo-size.md

 # Logo Image Width Lookup Table

-An handy note to keep track the width of each logo images used in the carousel.
+A handy note to keep tracking the width of each logo images used in the carousel.

 For now we need to manually work out some numbers for <https://github.com/uc-cdis/gen3.org/blob/testcolorssubitems/assets/sass/slider.scss#L16-L17> and <https://github.com/uc-cdis/gen3.org/blob/testcolorssubitems/assets/sass/slider.scss#L54-L55> after changing any logo in the carousel to make the animation looks right.